manatlan/wuy/wiki/README.md

     $ python3 web.py

-It will create a "web/index.html", the defaut front-end ;-)
+It will create a "web/index.html", the default front-end template ;-)

 Edit "web/index.html", like this :